materials-marketplace/user-docs/docs/source/ucs/uc1.md

 DLite-Python == 0.3.9
 ```

 "Flask" is necessary for the web communication, "requests-oauthlib" handles the authorization and "DLite-Python" is a file format provided by Sintef to facilitate the communication of data between the software modules.
+Providing those libraries in this format allows to install specific libraries.

 ## openAPI.yml